GregoryBWilson/stock-analysis/README.md

 - The final report is in the Markdown file Written_Report_Challenge2.md

-- The repository contains a resource folder with the six figures that are referenced in the report
+- The repository contains a resource folder with the six figures and two tables that are referenced in the report

 - A zip folder of the complete repository can also be found here